chef/chef-web-docs/chef_master/source/delivery_server_backup.rst

 When using local backups it is advised to mount a remote backup storage device to the aforementioned locations.

 The staging directory is a local directory that will be used for temporarily storing the backup archive, database dump, and configuration data during the backup procedure.
-When left unconfigured the Ruby temporary directory will be used.
-The Ruby temporary directory is usually nested in ``/tmp`` on Linux systems will also honor the value of the ``TMPDIR`` environment variable.
+When left unconfigured, the Ruby temporary directory will be used.
+The Ruby temporary directory is usually nested in ``/tmp`` on Linux systems, but the value of the ``TMPDIR`` environment variable will also be honored.
 You can configure the staging directory by using the ``backup['staging_dir']`` setting in ``delivery.rb``.

 .. note:: The backup create will clear any existing files in the staging directory at the beginning of the backup procedure.
 Only use a directory that does not contain any other system data.